 - Researchers can also test recognition by presenting customer groups with brand names and simply asking which products or services they associate with each n

 Researchers present such questions to all members of a test group.
-Note especially that sample responses have meaning only if the test group represents a statistically valid sample from the population of interest (all individuals in market).
-That is why branding research must begin with detailed description of the target market.
+Note especially that sample responses have meaning only if the test group represents a statistically valid sample from the population of interest (all individuals in the market).
+That is why branding research must begin with a detailed description of the target market.

 Step 2.
 Measure Brand Recall

-- To test brand recall, the researcher could simply say: "List for me all of the airlines you can recall."
+- To test brand recall, the researcher could say: "List for me all of the airlines you can recall."

 Step 3.
 Measure Brand Association

-Association is another variety of brand awareness that refers to a more or less automatic customer response to a specific marketing theme.
+Association is another variety of brand awareness that refers to more or less automatic customer response to a specific marketing theme.
 Presentation of the theme evokes the brand.
-Themes may have to do with comaraderie, relaxation, prestige, desirability, for instance.
+Themes may have to do with camaraderie, relaxation, prestige, desirability, for instance.
 Marketers communicate themes and associations primarily through graphic images and audio-video messages.

 - The researcher may test brand association, for instance, by asking "Which airline comes to mind when you hear 'Fly the Friendly Skies' ?"